foxidokun/nyacc-rs/README.md

 ```

 ### Build NyaCC
+**For Linux:** You can download artifacts of `build_release` job on master, it contains static linked nyacc executable

 You will need LLVM19.1.
 With that, you can just build it as any rust project with
 ```bash
 cargo build --release